EBEREGIT/rank_math_task/README.md

 # Rank Math Task
 This Repo contains the solution to Rank Math Frontend Task.
+You can view the output at https://rank-math-task.netlify.app/.

 ## Dependencies
 * [React](https://react.dev/)